NUHS Through the Years

 Changing from a college to a university structure laid the foundation to add undergraduate programs, multiple professional degrees, master’s degrees, and postgraduate education.

-Adds Bachelor of Biomedical Science degree completion program featuring graduate level faculty and facilities.
+Adds Bachelor of Biomedical Sciences degree completion program featuring graduate-level faculty and facilities.

 Celebrating a “Century of Excellence” since its founding in 1906, National University of Health Sciences launches additional programs: